 - provided for sale in a vending machine.

-Electronic cigarettes containing liquid nicotine can be safely disposed of at a community pharmacy or a local public health unit.
+Electronic cigarettes or electronic cigarette products containing nicotine can be safely disposed of at a community pharmacy or a local public health unit.

-To report illegal sale or possession of electronic cigarettes containing liquid nicotine, call 13 QGOV (13 74 68).
+To report illegal sale or possession of electronic cigarettes or electronic cigarette products containing nicotine, call 13 QGOV (13 74 68).